 The applicant in the General Mills case sought trademark protection for “the color yellow appearing as the predominant uniform background color on product packaging” for the cereal known as Cheerios.
 General Mills, op. at 2.
 The applicant claimed eligibility for trademark registration under § 2(f), arguing that consumers associated the color yellow with the Cheerios brand.
 The U.S. Patent and Trademark Office disagreed and denied the application.

 The TTAB affirmed the denial of the application, noting that the central question was “whether customers recognize the color yellow on a package of toroidal-shaped, oat-based breakfast cereal” as a Cheerios product.
 Id. at 6-7.
 It acknowledged that the applicant has “worked assiduously” to associate the color yellow with Cheerios, id. at 8, but it ultimately concluded that evidence of “non-exclusive use” by both the applicant and its competitors weighed against registration.
 Id. at 12.
 The TTAB found numerous examples of Cheerios packaging that did not use the color yellow and other breakfast cereals that used yellow in their packaging.

-Intellectual property attorney James G. Schwartz advocates for the interests and rights of businesses and business owners in the Bay Area, helping them in both litigation and transactional matters.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation with a member of our knowledgeable and experienced team.
+Cirrus Law PC advocates for the interests and rights of businesses and business owners in the Bay Area, helping them in both litigation and transactional matters.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation with a member of our knowledgeable and experienced team.

 More Blog Posts: